 Seven years in the past, I left my life within the metropolis of Buenos Aires, Argentina, as a result of I wanted a change.
 I made a decision to discover the world.
 My unique plan was to take a yr off and to go touring as distant from my nation as I might.
 That’s how I arrived in Thailand, the place the place I went scuba diving for the primary time.

-The ocean turned my compass and I made a decision to make use of all my financial savings to vary the path of my life: to study to dive, discover it and uncover as a lot marine life as potential.
+The ocean turned my compass and I made a decision to make use of all my financial savings to vary the course of my life: to study to dive, discover it and uncover as a lot marine life as attainable.

-Speaking concerning the ocean and its wants in all potential methods shortly turned my function.
-I made a decision to hitch collectively my unique profession as a journalist with my work as a divemaster with a view to give a voice to the ocean.
+Speaking concerning the ocean and its wants in all potential methods shortly turned my objective.
+I made a decision to hitch collectively my unique profession as a journalist with my work as a divemaster to be able to give a voice to the ocean.
 In any case, it can't defend itself.

-Years handed and dwelling for therefore lengthy in such a small group allowed me to make numerous native diving buddies.
+Years handed and dwelling for therefore lengthy in such a small group allowed me to make a lot of native diving buddies.
 Nevertheless, it didn’t take time for me to comprehend that within the water, I used to be all the time surrounded by males.
 Divers from numerous nations, for positive, however there have been no native island ladies that have been diving instructors, solely people who got here from different elements of the globe.
-In truth, I additionally realized that many native women didn’t discover ways to swim.
+Actually, I additionally realized that many native women didn’t discover ways to swim.

 The group of Bocas del Toro is surrounded by water and survives on water-based tourism, so not feeling snug with the ocean realistically reduces a lady’s working choices.
-The language barrier that exists for you for those who additionally have no idea English solely serves to make employment choices that rather more difficult.
+The language barrier that exists for you should you additionally have no idea English solely serves to make employment choices that rather more difficult.

 So, I stated to myself, ‘if I can get these women to really feel snug within the water, sooner or later they could possibly be captains, tour guides, dive instructors, surf instructors and even study to fish and feed all their household.’
 Because of this, and along with the assistance of different highly effective ladies who lived on the island, we began the Ladies of the Ocean program with the purpose of empowering them by way of the ocean and making them join with it.

 That is how I met Nazari, an area woman from Caranero Island who loves the ocean identical to I do.
 Two years in the past at Ladies of the Ocean, we gave a snorkeling class to women in this system and I shortly realized that Nazari, particularly, was into diving.
-On the age of 14, she swam straight to the underside of the ocean and not using a tank and with out worry.
-She advised me that her grandfather had taught her to dive as a toddler whereas he was spearfishing.
-That day we talked and I advised her that perhaps, when she grows up, she ought to grow to be a scuba diving teacher and be the primary native lady to show scuba in Bocas del Toro.
+On the age of 14, she swam straight to the underside of the ocean with no tank and with out worry.
+She informed me that her grandfather had taught her to dive as a toddler whereas he was spearfishing.
+That day we talked and I informed her that perhaps, when she grows up, she ought to develop into a scuba diving teacher and be the primary native lady to show scuba in Bocas del Toro.

 To me, to be a ‘Lady of the Ocean’ means to decide on a free way of life, barefoot, with a wholesome, self-sufficient physique.
 It's studying to work together with your physique and with nature, collectively.
 Whereas I used to be studying to be a scuba teacher, the ocean taught me to be a robust and assured lady.
-This can be a big present, and one thing exceptionally troublesome in a society like at this time’s.
+This can be a large present, and one thing exceptionally troublesome in a society like right now’s.
 That's the reason I really like sharing my experiences with all the joys of the ocean and speaking them to others.